ClearBlade/ClearBlade-Patterns/JMS Integration/README.md

-# Java Messaging Service (JMS) integration for ClearBlade
+# Java Message Service (JMS) integration for ClearBlade

 ## Importing project in Eclipse
 - Open Eclipse and go to File->Import and select __Existing Maven Project__